Green-Software-Foundation/awesome-green-software/readme.md

 - [carbontracker](https://github.com/lfwa/carbontracker)
 - [RAPL in Action: Experiences in Using RAPL for Power Measurements](https://www.researchgate.net/publication/322308215_RAPL_in_Action_Experiences_in_Using_RAPL_for_Power_Measurements)
 - [Tool for tracking and predicting the energy consumption and carbon footprint of training deep learning models as described in Anthony et al. (2020)](https://arxiv.org/abs/2007.03051)
-- [FedZero](https://github.com/dos-group/fedzero) FedZero is a federated learning system for zero-carbon distributed AI training.
+- [FedZero](https://github.com/dos-group/fedzero) is a federated learning system for zero-carbon distributed AI training.
 It is the successor of Lowcarb which won the GSF CarbonHack 2022.
 [Related Paper](https://arxiv.org/pdf/2305.15092)

 ### Cloud-based